tm-a-t/telegram-bot-handbook/en/dev/updates.md

 Updates are events about which the Telegram server notifies the bot program.
 It can be an update about an incoming message, an update about a user joining a group, and so on.

-I will use this term on the further pages.
+I will use this term further.

 ## The main challenge of bot development { #limitations }